 For further information or to join the New Zealand Motor Neurone Disease Registry, please contact the Registry Curator, Dympna Mulroy, via email or phone on 0800 MND REG (0800 663 734).
-Alternatively you can sign-up for the registry online by completing the participant information consent form.
+Alternatively you can sign-up for the registry online by completing the participant consent and contact details form.

 About the Registry

 The New Zealand Motor Neurone Disease Registry connects people with MND to researchers, informing participants if they are a suitable candidate for research studies.
 It is run by A/Prof Richard Roxburgh from the Neurology Department at Auckland City Hospital.

 The MND Registry collects demographic, contact and clinical information, as well as genetic information if this is known.
 Data is stored anonymously in a secure online database maintained by the Australian MND Registry.